 Peter Strzok and James Comey were writing the exoneration back in early May.

-Anyway, and then we had the whole issue being exposed of Loretta Lynch meeting uh Bill Clinton on the tarmac.
+Anyway, and then we had the whole issue being exposed of Loretta Lynch meeting Bill Clinton on the tarmac.

 Now, this new text comes in.

-So Strzok knows it and Page knows it.
+So Strzok knows it, and Page knows it.

-Loretta Lynch, they're saying knows it.
+Loretta Lynch, they're saying, knows it.

 And I got to assume McCabe knows it.